Donald Trump and American football: Attempted purchase of the Buffalo Bills

-At the time, the Bills were valued at about $870 million and, while Trump's bid was for around $1 billion.
+At the time, the Bills were valued at about $870 million and Trump's bid was for around $1 billion.
 Meanwhile, Terry Pegula, a businessman in the natural gas industry and owner of the National Hockey League's Buffalo Sabres, placed a bid of $1.4 billion, acquiring the team.
 In a September 2015 interview with Sports Illustrated, Trump stated, "He [owner Terry Pegula] bought it for a billion-two, I believe, although they say it was a billion-four.
 I think he got it for a billion‑two".
-According to sportswriter Mike Freeman, a source from the NFL stated that other team owners were skeptical that Trump had the money needed to purchase the team.
-On October 10, 2014, the Bills held a press conference to announce Pegula as the new owner, during which Trump, then in Manhattan, tweeted, "The only reason I bid on @buffalobills was to make sure they stayed in Buffalo, where they belong.
+According to sportswriter Mike Freeman, a source from the NFL stated that other team owners were skeptical that Trump had the money needed to purchase the team, and a 2019 article in the Toronto Sun reported that, while Trump had made a nonbinding offer for the team in June 2014, he had not placed a final binding offer by the September 2014 deadline set by the existing owners, despite telling the press at the time that he had.
+On October 10, 2014, the Bills held a press conference to announce Pegula as the new owner.

+During the announcement of Pegula as the new owner, Trump, then in Manhattan, tweeted, "The only reason I bid on @buffalobills was to make sure they stayed in Buffalo, where they belong.
 Mission accomplished." and "Wow. @nfl ratings are down big league.
 Glad I didn't get the Bills.
 Rather be lucky than good."
 In a 2015 interview with Sports Illustrated, which took place during his presidential campaign, Trump said, "I'm glad [I didn't get the team], because if I bought the Buffalo Bills, I probably would not be [running for president], which is much more important".
+Speaking to The Buffalo News shortly before the New York Republican presidential primary in April 2016, Trump expressed a similar attitude, saying, "I bid on that team half-heartedly because I really wanted to do this (run for president).
+I could not have done that (own the team) and this, because it would have been too much".